Jarrod Sammut: Rugby Union

 On 25 October 2008, Sammut represented the Malta national rugby union team in their 2011 Rugby World Cup qualifying match against Croatia.
 He kicked 3 penalty goals and 1 conversion for a total of 11 points in Malta's 16-18 loss.
 Sammut was to also play against Sweden on 1 November 2008, but was pulled from the game after the NRL learned he was playing union, not league.

-Club statistics

-Personal life

-Jarrod is married to Jessica.
-They were married in October 2017 in Santorini.
-They have 2 sons together, Jardii (born in 2014) and Jax (born in 2015).